Elliot and Zander Weaver: Filmmakers

 TSM: Anything else you’d like to share?
 And where can readers find out more about your work and connect with you?

-We do live streams, where we get the cast in, we do Q and A’s, script read-throughs, and all sorts of fun events.
+We do live streams, where we get the cast in, Q and A’s, script read-throughs, and all sorts of fun events.
 If people feel like connecting with us, we welcome it.
 We’ve even got a filmmaking community that focuses purely on the filmmaking aspects of Cosmos, where we all discuss our own projects and help each other out.
 People are welcome to join.

 TSM: Thank you so much again for doing the interview and best of luck with your next project.